 WELCOME TO THE DARK SKY OBSERVATORY

-We will be using the 32" telescope as well as some smaller telescopes and binoculars, to look at a number of targets, including the first quarter Moon, open and globular star clusters, nebulae, galaxies, and the ringed planet Saturn, and at the end of the night, the planet Jupiter. .
+We will be using the 32" telescope as well as some smaller telescopes and binoculars, to look at a number of targets, including the first quarter Moon, open and globular star clusters, nebulae, galaxies, and the ringed planet Saturn, and at the end of the night, the planet Jupiter.
+We may also look at Uranus and Neptune.

 See our secure ticketing site for more event details and to get tickets.